UPPMAX/R-matlab-julia-HPC/docs/advanced/gpus.md

         ```

-# Exercises
+## Exercises

-## Exercise 1.
-Run the GPU script
+!!! example "**Exercise 1.** Run the GPU script"

     Run the following script ``script-gpu.jl``.
 Why are we running the simulations
     twice?
     Note that at UPPMAX you will need a project will access to Snowy.
 Remember that at PDC
     we will use AMD GPUs.

 ??? hint "Answer"